-Ophiolites represent masses of oceanic crust and upper mantle that have obducted on the edge of the oceanic crust, (Dewey and Bird, 1971; Coleman, 1977; Nicolas, 1989) that were incorporated into continental margins during continent-continent and arc-continent collisions (Dilek and Flower, 2003), ridge-trench interactions (Cloos, 1993; Lagabrielle et al., 2000), and/or subduction-accretion events (Cawood et al., 2009).
+Ophiolites represent obducted uppermost portions of oceanic lithospheres (Dewey and Bird, 1971; Coleman, 1977; Nicolas, 1989) that were incorporated into continental margins during continent-continent and arc-continent collisions (Dilek and Flower, 2003), ridge-trench interactions (Cloos, 1993; Lagabrielle et al., 2000), and/or subductionaccretion events (Cawood et al., 2009).
 However, in recent times it has been realized that a great majority of ophiolites form at the subduction zones.
 Dilek and Furnes (2011), categorized ophiolites into two types; subduction-related and subduction-unrelated types.
-Subduction-related ophiolites include suprasubduction zone (SSZ) varieties whose geochemistry is similar to island arc magma.
-They further divided subduction-unrelated ophiolites in to three types; continentalmargin, mid-ocean ridge, and plume-type, whose composition usually similar to MORB.
-Pearce et al. (1984), suggested that the SSZ ophiolites develop during the initial stages of subduction prior to the development of any volcanic arc and that the more common mechanism for formation of SSZ ophiolites have been pre-arc rather than back-arc spreading, whereas subduction-unrelated types evolve during rift-drift and seafloor spreading.
-Fig. 1.4 depicts a generalized model for the generation of SSZ ophiolites.
+Subduction-related ophiolites include suprasubduction zone varieties, whose geochemistry is similar to island arc magma.
+They further divided subduction-unrelated ophiolites into three types; continental- margin, mid-ocean ridge, and plume-type, compositionally similar to MORB or OIB.
+Pearce et al. (1984) suggested that the suprasubduction zone ophiolites develop during the initial stages of subduction prior to the development of any volcanic arc and that the more common mechanism for formation of suprasubduction zone ophiolites have been pre-arc rather than back-arc spreading, whereas subduction-unrelated types evolve during rift-drift and seafloor spreading.
+Fig. 1.5 depicts a generalized model for the generation of suprasubduction zone ophiolites.